denten-books/plain-text/1-chapter.md

 byproduct of quantification, but as a metaphor machine, capable of universal symbolic manipulation.

-Turing's paper should hold interest for literary scholars *because* it presents a minimally viable model for generalized symbolic manipulation: reading and writing.
-Although the thought experiment it describes solves a mathematical problem, the thought experiment itself has roots in a more general conversation about the nature of interpretation, central to questions of meaning-making in art and culture.
+Turing machines should hold interest for literary scholars *because* they present a minimally viable model for generalized symbolic manipulation: reading and writing.
+Although the thought experiment they embody solves a mathematical problem, the thought experiment itself has roots in a more general conversation about the nature of interpretation, central to questions of meaning-making in art and culture.

-### Alan Turing's "On Computable Numbers"

 In his seminal 1936 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar thought experiment to appear on the pages of mathematical journal.
 The experiment addressed a problem in the field of elementary number theory.
-But the problem turned out to be less important than the general shape of his solution.[^ln1-anticipate] He imagined a mechanism that solves a theoretical problem.
+But the problem turned out to be less important than the general shape of the solution.[^ln1-anticipate] Turing imagined a mechanism that solves a theoretical problem.
 His solution thus touched upon not just the theory of mathematics, but on the *action* of symbolic thought in the world.
 His imagined machine could read, write, and in some sense, understand symbols.
-In other words, it was able to transition from some form of representational, internal "mental" states into the corresponding non-representational external states of the mechanism.
-Turing's later work suggests that his use of cognitive language throughout "On Computable Numbers" was not accidental, and that he meant it to define sentience more generally [@turing_computing_1950].
+In other words, it was able to transition from some form of representational, internal "mental" state into the corresponding non-representational external state of the mechanism.
+The outlines of that mechanism will come into focus in his section.[^ln1-turingcog]

-Reconstructing the influence of Wittgenstein's thought on Turing confirms the place of Turing's "On Computability" in the conversation about language, pain, and cognition.
-Seen in the light of Wittgenstein's philosophy, Turing's work and consequently the early history of computing acquires a broader connotation, beyond the narrow confines of the *Entscheidungsproblem* the paper paper was meant to address explicitly.
-In 1936, on the eve of World War II, Turing imagined more than a formula: it was a thing that could explore the limits of theory, and a theory that identified a new class of emerging things.
-Through Turing's well-documented involvement in Government Code and Cypher School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of war: used at first to break encrypted military communications and then to compute missile trajectories.
-But as I will argue here, Turing machines also changed humanity's relationship with symbolic thought.
-And unless we understand Turing's legacy beyond war-making, we risk limiting its creative potential to mechanisms of destruction.

 Let us be clear about one point at the outset: Turing did not "invent" the computer.
 Rather I see his hypothetical machine as the culmination of a long-standing thought experiment, passed to him through Wittgenstein's lectures.
-It was also a minimally viable blueprint for a class of already existing devices, used for communication and control.
+It presents a minimally viable blueprint for a class of already existing devices, used for communication and control.
 Turing's minimally viable schematics gave a succinct formula to what we now call simply "programming" and "computers."

-The nature of programming, as is the case with the operation of any recipe, script, or formula, is to enact delayed action at a distance.
+Consider the nature of programming devices as a practice related to the general deferment of volition by symbolic means: as in "last will and testament" or a to-do list or a legal injunction.
+All of these cases could be viewed as a delayment of living will.
+Someone wants you to do something in their absence: to buy milk or to spend their fortune in a certain way.
+Machines can be thought of as an extension of that same practice.
 To "program" a rudimentary toaster, for example, is to displace some measure of volition (I want toast) to an inanimate object.
 Should I die in the process of toast-making, the toaster will still carry the action of making toast to its logical conclusion.
+Common to all of these examples is a lengthening of the cause an effect chain.
+Under regular circumstances, the desire to do something process an immediate corresponding action in the world.
+"Programming" in that sense delays the execution of desire.
+I want toast now, but I will program a toaster to make it tomorrow.
+The toaster acts as an executor of my will.

-Delay and displacement of human will reside at the center of humanity's unease with computation.
-But, note that such remote volitional properties are not confined to the autonomous movement of mechanisms---and that is also Moreno's insight, which places books and robots on the same plane of analysis.
-The problem of symbolic displacement presents itself already in the invention of writing.
+Were we to use Jacob Moreno's language, we could say that a programmed machine symbolizes that "conserved" fraction of human volition.
+It represents and enacts the originating desire, able to continue performing an action independently, in the absence of the "programmer."
+In that way the machine could be said to "conserve" volition.
+Delay and displacement of that sort resides at the center of humanity's unease with automata, robotics, and computation.
+The worry is not only that the machine will begin to act independently, the plot of many a science fiction novel, but that it will continue acting without cessation.
+Note however that such remote volitional properties are not confined to the autonomous movement of mechanisms.
+Moreno's initially disconcerting proposition to treat books and robots on the same plane of analysis makes sense if treated in the context of---what should we call it?---history of representation.

+The problem of symbolic displacement already presents itself in the invention of writing.
 Recall for example the famous *pharmakon* passage from Plato's *Phaedrus*, discussed eloquently in Jacques Derrida's *Dissemination*.
 At the conclusion of the dialog, King Thamus objects to the technology (*ta tekhnēs*) of the written word, as he believes it will foster forgetfulness in the people who use it.
 Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], through othered marks [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_plato_????].[^ln1-platotr] Plato thus contrasts the exterior figure [*graphō exōthen*] with the intrinsic [*endothen*] human capacity to remember.
 The Greek *tupōn*, related to the English "type," literally means an impression.
 And in this case it is "othered" [*allotrion*], as in, it comes from without.
 Like Jacob Moreno after him, Thamus find such remote thought impression problematic.
 True memory and thought for them both must come from within.
 It must be autopoietic not allopoietic, in other words.
 This is why Socrates asks Phaedrus to stop reciting a speech the young man heard earlier and memorized.
 Mechanical reproduction by rote does not equate to what we would today call "critical thinking."
 To truly understand, the reader must properly reproduce and internalize a stream of symbolic information contained in a book or a speech.
 As we shall see, much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression on the reader's mental state.
 But what is appropriate or proper?
 Wittgenstein struggles to answer that question in his lectures in variety of often comical ways.
 Turing machine enacts it with blunt force.
 It literally ingests the symbol, incorporating as part of its internal structure.

 I revisit the lines from Plato's well-worn dialogue because Turing's paper presents considerable difficulties to the non-mathematically-inclined reader.